Mabolci/mabolci_smarthome_app/README.md

 Alaways put **http://** or **https://** in order to avod errors.

+Created to display Dashticz ui for smarthome application.

 ## compatibility
 The application requires android SDK >= 19.
 Also Java JDK 17 is required for compilation.